 According to the British Snoring & Sleep Apnea Association, research has shown that men are twice as likely to be referred for a sleep study than women.
 Why?
 Is it because men snore and women don’t?
 No!
 This is largely due to the fact that physicians often rely on self-reported snoring, and men are more likely to seek help about snoring.
 On the other hand, almost half of women do not report their snoring symptoms.
 This is often due to embarrassment or shame.
 If you don’t feel comfortable talking about your snoring, you’re going to have a tough time solving the problem.

 Based on this knowledge, there is no surprise that another study found that Sleep Apnea was undiagnosed in more than 90% of women with moderate to severe cases.
 This is a really big deal!
-When you’re not sleeping well, your overall health suffers greatly.
+When you’re not sleeping well, your overall health suffers greatly and the risk of a sore throat rises, and of course you end up being a very hard person to sleep next to!
 Let’s make today the day we change this!
 Today, we want to talk about what causes a woman to start snoring as well as what can solve the issue.

 What causes snoring in women?